 We Are Ready To Assist With Your Collaborative Divorce

-To discuss how the team at Greenwich Law Group, LLC, can assist you with your family law case, contact us at 847-382-3995 or at our Chicago office at 312-558-9700, or use our online contact form to schedule a consultation.
-For your convenience, we have offices in Chicago and Barrington.
+To discuss how Greenwich Law Group, LLC can assist you with your family law case, contact us at 847-382-3995, our Chicago office at 312-558-9700, or use our online contact form to schedule a consultation.
+For your convenience, we have offices in Chicago and Oak Park.